espresso/espresso/Intro.md

 It is a job of used ORM.

-The only way Espresso interacting with models are the `CRUD` helper.
+The only way Espresso interacting with models are the `CRUD` helper.<br/>
 It will automatically map HTTP requests to corresponding methods in given model so items are created/updated/deleted seamlessly.
 [Details here](http://e.github.com/CRUD.html)